 - 1 small onion finely chopped

-- 1 small carrot finely grated (see note)
+- 1 small carrot finely grated or minced (see note)

 - 2 scallions finely chopped (see note)